naivomah3/deep-whats-cooking-dataset/README.md

 # Deep Learning building blocks for Tabular-like dataset

-This is an intermediate implementation on deep learning that focuses on how to design neural networks for various data types.
-This implementation uses different types of data(synthetic and real world type of data).
+This is an intermediate implementation of deep learning which focuses on how to design neural networks for various data types.
+This implementation uses different types of data(synthetic and real-world types of data).
-The notebooks used here are totally derived from the work of [Nate](https://github.com/knathanieltucker/deep-learning-building-blocks/) on which I commented the code for the seek of cleanliness and to make it more understandable for beginners.
+The notebooks used here are totally derived from the work of [Nate](https://github.com/knathanieltucker/deep-learning-building-blocks/) on which I commented a few parts of the code for the seek of cleanliness and to make it more readable and beginner-friendly.
 Thanks to him for his great sharings.

 ## Installing What You'll Need